Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 The Role of Global Defence Primes in a Sovereign Strategy

-• Ensure IP developed in Australia remains under sovereign control, though still contributing to allied nations, through structured technology transfer agreements present within AUKUS pillars reforms.
+• Ensure any IP developed in Australia remains under sovereign ownership or control while still contributing to allied nations and multilateral pacts through structured technology transfer agreements such as those within the AUKUS pillars.

-• Require increased reinvestment into Australian defence industry, particularly in critical capabilities such as AI, cyber defence, and advanced manufacturing.
+• Require increased reinvestment into Australian sovereign defence industry, particularly in critical capabilities such as AI, cyber resilience, and advanced manufacturing.

-• Implement clear compliance mechanisms to enforce Australian Industry Capability (AIC) requirements, ensuring local SMEs benefit meaningfully from defence contracts.
+• Implement clear compliance mechanisms to enforce Australian Industry Capability (AIC) requirements, ensuring local Small and Medium-sized Enterprises (SMEs) benefit meaningfully from defence procurement.

-This model ensures Australia retains control of its strategic defence capabilities while still benefiting from global expertise and innovation.
+A hybrid model ensures Australia retains control, and benefits from, its sovereign defence capabilities, while still benefiting from global defence capabilities, expertise, and innovation.

 Challenges with Current Australian Defence Industry Practices